 - with substantive changes highlighted to all staff and Members.
 The Constitution is available on the public website. - 3.2.2 The Monitoring Officer advises the Governance and Audit Committee on proposals to update the Council's Constitution (including arrangements between officers and Members), its Executive Arrangements/decision making and Procedure Rules to ensure that they are fit for purpose and the Committee subsequently make recommendations on those matters to full Council. - 3.2.3 The work of the Executive is supported by the Overview and Scrutiny Commission and four Overview and Scrutiny Panels (plus one Joint Committee in respect of Health).
 They are comprised of non-Executive Members and review and scrutinise both Executive and non-Executive decisions.
 In addition to scrutinising such decisions working groups of the Panel conduct in-depth investigations into particular topic areas which result in reports setting out detailed recommendations. - 3.2.4 The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
 Further, the Council's assurance arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010). - 3.2.5 Effective arrangements are in place for the discharge of the Monitoring Officer function, Head of Paid Service and Section 151 Officer.
 The Borough Treasurer (Section 151 Officer) is a member of Corporate Management Team and the Borough Solicitor has access to Corporate Management Team in his role as Monitoring Officer. - 3.2.6 The Governance and Audit Committee is responsible for reinforcing effective governance, particularly through reviewing the activities of the external and internal auditors and the Council's risk management arrangements.
 It undertakes the core functions of an audit committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities.
-During 2014/15 the Committee received summary reports on progress on the delivery of the Internal Audit Plan and key outcomes on completed work.
-The Internal Audit Plan for 2015/16 was approved by the Committee.
+The Internal Audit Plan for 2016/17 was approved by the Committee on 30 March 2016.
+During 2016/17 the Committee received summary reports on progress on the delivery of the Internal Audit Plan and key outcomes on completed work.